leonschoi/ClickCount.en/Quick Setup.md

 ### Load Template Excel Files

-In Windows Explorer of any computer in the local network shared by the computer `"Hostname"`, type `\\"Hostname"` to see the content of accesible directories\
+In the Windows Explorer of any computer on the local network shared by the computer `"Hostname"`, type `\\"Hostname"` to view the contents of accesible directories\
 <img src="https://github.com/leonschoi/ClickCounter.en/assets/29897968/b341e510-56f3-4eec-9394-84b7aa3edf35" alt="Hostname" width="700"/>

-Click on `ClickTemplate` or keep typing to complete `\\"Hostname"\ClickTemplate` then `Enter`.\
+Click on `ClickTemplate` or type to complete `\\"Hostname"\ClickTemplate` then `Enter`.\
 <img src="https://github.com/leonschoi/ClickCounter.en/assets/29897968/e8801590-321c-4670-9fac-d07d049dcb22" alt="ClickTemplate" width="700"/>

-Copy the template Excel files into this directory to be processed by `ClickTally`.
-A file can be added or removed any time.
-When a file is added, `ClickTally` will immediately convert it to a report HTML file and include it in the ongoing process.
-When a file is removed, the corresponding report HTML file will remain but it will not be included in the further process.
+Copy the template Excel files to this directory for processing by `ClickTally`.
+A file can be added or deleted any time.
+When a file is added, `ClickTally` immediately converts it to a report HTML file and include it in the ongoing process.
+When a file is deleted, the corresponding report HTML file will remain but it will not be included in the further process.

 ## ESP32

-After the Arduino IDE and required libraries are installed, the C++ code can be modified to connect to ClickCounter TCP listener.
+After installing the Arduino IDE and necessary libraries, the C++ code can be modified to connect to the ClickCounter TCP listener.

-Connect the `"Hostname"` computer to an ESP32 board with a micro USB cable.
-In Windows Explorer, go to `C:\YIC\ESP32_click_counter\` directory:\
+Connect the computer `"Hostname"` to the ESP32 board using a micro USB cable.
+In Windows Explorer, go to the directory `C:\YIC\ESP32_click_counter\`:\
 <img src="https://github.com/leonschoi/ClickCounter.en/assets/29897968/48faf241-d25c-4b95-847e-3e932763358e" alt="ESP32_click_counter" width="700"/>

-Double click on the `ESP32_click_counter.ino` file to bring up Arduino IDE with the files in the directory.
+Double click on the `ESP32_click_counter.ino` file to bring up Arduino IDE.
 Select `config.cpp`\
 <img src="https://github.com/leonschoi/ClickCounter.en/assets/29897968/1c8deff4-7414-40d6-8f7e-453f526cd8a1" alt="config.cpp" width="800"/>

-`HostInfo` type is used to declare a variable that contains the host computer name and port number.
-Using `DESKTOP-0AJUHED` as the host name, set:
+The `HostInfo` type is used to declare a variable containing the host computer name and port number.
+Using `DESKTOP-0AJUHED` as the server name, set:

 ```C++
 //